ClimateMARGO/ClimateMARGO.jl/README.md

-# MARGO: an idealized framework for optimal deployments of climate control strategies
+# Margo.jl: an idealized framework for optimal deployments of climate control strategies

 Try out the MARGO model by running through this Binder tutorial right in your browser (you don't need to download anything – just click the [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/hdrake/MARGO/master?filepath=notebooks%2F0_MARGO_tutorial.ipynb) button and, once the tutorial loads, click on the code cells and press ``Enter`` to run them).